 I still wonder . . .

-I could not meet gospel musician Carol Chivengwa- Mujokoro when I asked for an interview.
+I could not meet gospel musician Carol Chivengwa-Mujokoro when I asked for an interview.

-That too is the same with Ivy - she does not mention Carol as a former partner.
-Maybe it's not important that they acknowledge each other's contribution to their success or they were well rounded musicians when they sang together at Egea.
+Maybe it's not important that they acknowledge each other's contribution to their success, or they were well-rounded musicians singing together at Egea.

 That was around 2006/ 7 long after Carol had left the Ezekiel Guti Evangelistic Association (Egea) Gospel Train to pursue a solo career.

-Carol’s facebook page says the gospel diva was born in Goromonzi, Zimbabwe and grew up in Chitungwiza.
+Carol’s Facebook page says the gospel diva was born in Goromonzi, Zimbabwe and grew up in Chitungwiza.

 At the age of 16, Carol recorded her first work with Egea Gospel Train - the album Mufudzi Wangu and three others - Ndinokudai Jesu, Vimba NaJehova and Kutenda.